12 Easy, Short Blue Mountains Walks For all ages

 Charles Darwin Walk

-It surprises many people to know that Charles Darwin walked this track in 1836 while he was on an expedition to Bathurst.
+Many people are surprised to know that Charles Darwin walked this track in 1836 while he was on an expedition to Bathurst.

 The track begins at Wilson Park and is an easy trail that offers a mainly level walk alongside Jamison Creek.
 The track ends near a small waterfall called Weeping Rock.